abrahamjuliot/collection/README.md

 A collection of my personal course notes

 ## 2014
+> "Learning to write programs stretches your mind, and helps you think better, creates a way of thinking about things that I think is helpful in all domains." -Bill Gates, Co-Founder, Microsoft
 - [C++ Notes](https://github.com/abrahamjuliot/course-notes/blob/master/cpp_notes) | [Projects](https://github.com/abrahamjuliot/course-notes/blob/master/projects.cpp)
 - CSS Foundations
 - Introduction to Programming